psyger99/well_production_data_analyzer/README.md

     - Monthly totals (bar charts)
     - Stacked monthly fluid production
     - Cumulative production and GOR/WOR plots
 5. **Output**: Anomalies and KPIs are exported as new CSV files.
-Graphs are saved as `.jpg` images for reporting and presentations.
+Plots are saved as `.jpg` images for reporting and presentations.

 ---